-This section of the NDP appears to be based upon a report which is not published as part of the evidence base.
-Appendix 5 is referenced, but this appears to summarise the report, without providing any of the supporting evidence.
+We previously raised a concern that this section of the NDP appears to be based upon a report which is not published as part of the evidence base.
+Appendix 5 was referenced, but this appeared to summarise a report, without providing any of the supporting evidence.
+The evidence base has now been published; however, as opposed to being a report, it is a letter providing a summary of a meeting which took place between the NDP group and Mr David Worskett.